Liverpool Overhead Railway: The former railway today

-Little evidence of the railway remains, but a small number of columns set into walls at Huskisson Dock, and the tunnel at Herculaneum Dock into Dingle station have survived, the latter being used as a garage.
+Little evidence of the railway remains, but a small number of columns set into walls at Huskisson Dock and the tunnel at Herculaneum Dock into Dingle station have survived; the latter is used as a garage.
 The foundations of the double deck swing bridge at Stanley Dock also remain.

-One of the original wooden carriages, on a recreated section of elevated track, remains on display with other artefacts at the Museum of Liverpool, and the only surviving first-class modernised carriage, No 7, was taken on by Coventry Railway Centre.
+One of the original wooden carriages, on a recreated section of elevated track, remains on display with other artefacts at the Museum of Liverpool; the only surviving first-class modernised carriage, no.7, was taken on by the Electric Railway Museum, Warwickshire.

 On 24 July 2012, a portion of the terminal tunnel near Dingle collapsed.

 Rolling stock

 An electric train on the Liverpool Overhead Railway, photographed for the Street Railway Journal, 1902.